 The client component will run in a web browser on the user’s computer.

+The server components will be run by Matt Silverman’s home computer using Apache Tomcat, an open source servlet container.

 The 3rd party services are run on various social media website platforms.